rodrigoavf/ColorPaletter/README.md

 # Color Paletter
-A Color Palette Generator, this project is a Color Palette Generator built using Streamlit, a Python library for creating interactive web applications.
+A Color Palette Generator built using Streamlit, a Python library for creating interactive web applications.
 Color Paletter utilizes K-Means clustering algorithm to extract dominant colors from an image and display them along with a scatter plot showing the distribution of colors in the image.
 Additionally, it repaints the image using the generated color palette.

 Upload an image or provide a URL, and it will: